Advanced Tools & Techniques for Organizational Change

 SESSION RESULTS AND DOCUMENTATION:A typical session will last 1 to 2 hours and a complete session output document can be pulled from the session, formatted and then emailed to the client for direct review.
 In addition, the session can be archived for further analysis by the facilitator or client team.

-Our Advanced Strategy Center is currently using the WIQ collaborative toolset to support our sessions.
+Our Advanced Strategy Center is currently using the Converge Collaborative Platform to support our sessions.
 One of the most important reasons for using this tool is that it is entirely browser based…there are no downloads or plug-ins required.
 Not only does this simplify set up for our participants, but it eliminates nearly all firewall and proxy server issues.
-If you can connect to the Internet, you can connect to the ASL Online sessions using WIQ.
+If you can connect to the Internet, you can connect to the ASL Online sessions using Converge.

 There are two ways that we can run ASL Online sessions.
 Our most typical session is when nearly all participants are coming in from separate locations or rooms.
 This is truly a virtual session environment and participants can literally be anywhere in the world.
 A second implementation is a blended session where there is a base group or perhaps 10 or so participants in one room (all with their own workstation access), but typically with the facilitator and in a ‘face-to-face setting’.
 Joining them in the same ‘virtual session’ are invited participants from other geographic locations.
 This blended session can be based at the Center in Scottsdale, or any other location with broadband internet access.